VirusTotal/yara-x/docs/ModuleDeveloperGuide.md

 ### Setting up the crate

-First, enable the `custom-modules` feature in your dependency on `yara-x` and add `inventory` and `protobuf` as direct dependencies (they must match the versions used by `yara-x` exactly—use the re-exports described below to avoid version mismatches):
+First, enable the `custom-modules` feature in your dependency on `yara-x` and add `protobuf` as a direct dependency:

 ```toml
 [dependencies]